adobe/helix-cli/demos/simple/index.md

 4. Commit your changes: `git commit -a`
 5. Publish your project to GitHub: `git add git remote add origin https://github.com/user/repo.git && git push`
 6. Deploy the project: `hlx deploy`
-7. Make it visible to the world: `hlx strains`
+7. Make it visible to the world: `hlx publish`